rvsia/react-form-renderer/README.md

 There are several required props that must be passed to the component.
 Check the examples below to learn how it works.

 ## <a href="form-schemas"></a> Form schemas
 There are currently 3 schema definitions you can use to define your forms.
-With the intention to provide additional customization in future.
+With the intention to provide additional customization in the future.
 Currently supported schemas are:

 - [default schema](#default-schema)
 - ManageIQ schema